 The obligation to keep a VVT is stated in Art.
 30 GDPR.
 The directory forms the core of every data protection management system (DSMS) and enables an overview of all processing operations taking place in a company.

-For this purpose, a VVT roughly contains two parts: On the one hand, basic data such as the name and contact details of the controller or processor and, on the other hand, the individual processing activities.
-The mandatory content for the directory of a processor is somewhat less (Art.
+A VVT roughly contains two parts: Firstly, basic data such as the name and contact details of the Controller or the processor and secondly, the individual processing activities.
+The mandatory content for the list of a processor is somewhat less (Art.
 30 II GDPR) than for a controller (Art.
 30 I GDPR).
-This is mainly due to the fact that they are bound by instructions.
-Learn more about the distinction between a controller and a processor here.
+This is mainly due to the obligation to follow instructions.
+You can find out more about the distinction between controllers and processors here here.

 How to create a VVT?